civo/docs/content/docs/database/getting-started.md

 ### Creating a database on the command line with no options

-If you run `civo database create <DATABASE-NAME>` with no options,  it will create a one node database in the currently selected region,  with MySQL as the database engine and `g3.db.small` as the instance size.
+If you run `civo database create <DATABASE-NAME>` with no options,  it will create a one node database in the currently selected region,  with PostgreSQL as the database engine and `g3.db.small` as the instance size.

 ### Creating a database on the command line with options